 Welcome to our Pacifier Clip Tutorial- STYLE #2!
 This tutorial features our amazing paracord and is a popular design technique to create gorgeous, safe, and durable pacifier clips!

-- Fuse the two ends of your cord together.
+2. Fuse the two ends of your cord together.
 This is done by taking both ends of the cord and melting them together really well with your lighter.
 You want the ends to start melting.
 Immediately push both ends into each other.
 Do this as quickly as possible.
 Always exercise extreme caution when doing this so that you do not burn your fingers!
+(To help with this, you could use a set of our Silicone Thimbles to protect your fingers).
 Once the cords look somewhat fused together and have cooled down slightly, rub the fused piece together with your fingers to smooth the area.

-- Once all the beads are thread, there will be some excess string left at the end.
+8. Once all the beads are threaded on your paracord, there will be some excess string left at the end.
 Create a knot tightly up against the last bead and pull it super tight.
 Ensure you check that the cord and clip is securely and strongly put together!

 Interested in our Pacifier Clip Tutorial Style #1?
 Find all the details for that tutorial here.